JediWed/ELRA/README.md

 # E.L.R.A.
 ## **E**asy **L**ND **R**EST **A**PI

-**ELRA** is an open source REST extension for [LND] (https://github.com/lightningnetwork/lnd)with a lot of additional features compared to LND's default REST or gRPC API.
+**ELRA** is an open source REST extension for [LND](https://github.com/lightningnetwork/lnd) with a lot of additional features compared to LND's default REST or gRPC API built on Go.

 ## Comparison